Lomray-Software/react-mobx-manager/README.md

 ## Support SSR
 Does this library support SSR?
 Short answer - yes, but we need some steps to prepare our framework.
+- Look at [Vite demo app](https://github.com/Lomray-Software/vite-template) for a better understanding.
 - Look at [After.js (razzle) based project](https://github.com/Lomray-Software/microservices-dashboard/blob/staging/src/pages/user/index.tsx#L82) for a better understanding.
 - Look at [NextJS example](https://github.com/Lomray-Software/nextjs-mobx-store-manager-example) for a better understanding (needs writing a wrapper).